 Because ever since I was little I wanted a remote-controlled battery-operated toy car.
 And now I have one!

-- Tesla owners are not necessarily smart enough to not press the browser back button when making a purchase.
+- Tesla owners are not necessarily smart enough to avoid pressing the browser back button when making a purchase.

-- Tesla is not smart enough to realize this.
+- Tesla is not smart enough to realise this.

 It's a car.
 It goes.
 It's nice and quiet.
 And comfortable.

 The auto-drive is a cool piece of technology.
-It is not even close to replacing a real driver, but reduces driver fatigue on long highway trips, and is a source of great amusement when deliberatly placed in challenging situations (with an alert driver ready to take control).
-The Telsa motto should be "carpe rotam!"
+It is not even close to replacing a real driver, but reduces driver fatigue on long highway trips, and is a source of great amusement when deliberately placed in challenging situations (with an alert driver ready to take control).
+The Tesla motto should be "carpe rotam!"

 The car also accelerates quickly.
 Those noisy little petrol sniffers revving their cars at the lights have to put with the fact that I could drag them off without even making a sound .. if I could be bothered.

 But some serious advice: don't buy anything you can't afford.
 Real-estate and superannuation are better investments than a car.
 It's not that special.
 It's just car.
 If you are really interested in experimenting with self-driving cars, get a comma.ai autopilot fitted to your 20 year old beater, or get an ODB-II dongle and a movidious, and write the software yourself.